Overseas Highway, mile by mile

-33.7 — YAK Spanish Harbor Bridge Boat Ramp.
+33.7 — KAYAK Spanish Harbor Bridge Boat Ramp.
 (East end of bridge, Marathon side.)
 Paddle to No Name Key and a cluster of other islands off Big Pine.

 WARNING! — You are entering Big Pine Key, and the speed limit is strictly enforced.
 Big Pine is home to the endangered Florida Key Deer, and no mercy is shown for speeders.
 It’s 45 mph in daylight, 35 mph at night, for 3.5 miles.
 Drive inland, and the speed limit is 30 mph.

 33.8 — KAYAK — Boat ramp alongside highway.